 There is no doubt that at this time of year, black mould is a common problem in both rental and privately owned properties, and a nuisance for homeowners, tenants and landlords alike.

-It is a depressing, and a potentially unhealthy problem, but it can be managed whilst tenants are in situ, without the need for them to vacate the property whilst the issues are treated.
+It is a depressing, and a potentially unhealthy problem, but it can be managed effectively whilst tenants are in situ, without the need for them to vacate the property whilst the issues are treated.

 Studies show over a fifth of the UK’s householders report problems with mould, and the issue is worse in winter months, due to increased humidity inside the home, and more cold surfaces on which condensation can form.

-You can clean the affected areas with hot water and a mild detergent, taking care not to scrub, just wipe to reduce the risks of mould spores spreading.
-When cleaning, wear goggles, long rubber gloves, and close doors, open windows and be sure to throw all affected fabrics away, and thoroughly vacuum when finished.
+When cleaning with products such as this, always wear goggles, long rubber gloves, and close doors, open windows and be sure to throw all affected fabrics away, and thoroughly vacuum when finished.

 If you are a property owner or landlord, it is also worth investing in a powered ventilation system, that can help reduce overall household humidity, not just in kitchens and bathrooms but throughout the whole property.